 He earned a degree in English from the State University of New York in Binghamton in 1990.
 Eighteen years after the fact, he returned to school and received a masters in Journalism from Georgetown University in 2010.

 He changed his byline from his full name to Doug Lane because, frankly, he got tired of having to decide if he needed a period after the ‘J’ or not.

-He makes his home in Houston, TX with his wife and their feline overlord.
+He makes his home in Salem, OR with his wife and their feline overlord.